next-page-tester/next-page-tester/README.md

 The testing approach suggested here consists of mocking external API's responses and get the component instance matching a given route.

-Next pages tester will take care of:
+Next page tester will take care of:

 - **resolving** the provided **route** into the matching page component
 - optionally calling **data fetching methods** (`getServerSideProps` or `getStatic Props`)